dgchrt/core2d/README.md

 ## Virtual Resolution
 Internal geometry frees the app logic from displays, i.e. your app can have an internal logic resolution of 800x600, while running on any display size.

+# Plugins
+Core2D comes with a set of optional plugins that can be used to extend its functionality.
+These plugins are located in the `src/plugin` directory and can be used by importing them into your project.

+- **BaseTile:** A basic tile sprite that can be used with the `Scene.build` method.
+- **ClickableSprite:** A sprite that can be clicked or tapped.
+- **ControllableSprite:** A sprite that can be controlled by a gamepad or keyboard.
+- **CursorSprite:** A sprite that follows the pointer.
+- **Fog:** A simple fog effect.
+- **FontSprite:** A sprite that displays text using a custom font.
+- **JumperSprite:** A sprite that can jump.
+- **RandomRectTransition:** A transition that fills the screen with random rectangles.
+- **Starfield:** A simple starfield effect.

 # Contributing
 The core of the library (under `src/`) should remain agnostic and lean.
 Updates to the core library are usually related to technology developments in the platform (web API advances), while staying true to the basic concepts of the library, which are common to all apps.